jmscott/work/README.md

 ###  pdf-merge
 	Merge pdf files calling java classes in Apache pdfbox.

-###  make-dist
-	Build a tar distribution using a simple config file.

 ###  ssh-host
 	SSH to host, where host name is derived from symbolic link to ssh-host.